-Welcome to another sample PC build for DIY gamers which is here to aid you on your hunt for the current best value for money hardware when building a custom PC around this time of year.
-At the $800 price tier we start getting into seriously epic performance territory and by picking our good parts you can not only afford a very solid gaming system capable of flawlessly smooth frame rates in 1080p on maxed/ultra/extreme in-game settings (and quite good in 1440p, too), but it allows you to build an overall well-balanced, high-quality, aesthetically-pleasing gaming computer with a nice set of features, excellent cooling, and a ton of upgrade options for the future.
+In the 800 dollar price tier we start getting into seriously good performance territory, and by wisely picking parts you can not only afford a very solid gaming system capable of flawlessly-smooth frame rates in 1080p on maxed/ultra/extreme in-game settings (and quite good in 1440p, too), but it allows you to build a real well-balanced, high-quality, long-lasting AND aesthetically-pleasing computer with a nice set of features and flexible upgrade options for the future.

-The star of the following best gaming PC build under $800 for late 2018 boasts a graphics card and CPU combination of the currently excellent value for money RX 580 8GB video card (well, if you find it for around $250 or less) and Ryzen 5 2600 processor, which really isn't a setup you'd likely see in a pre-built gaming desktop for this price, and shows that when you choose your own parts and build your own PC you can really stretch gaming (and non-gaming) performance much further than typically-overpriced off-the-shelf prebuilt systems.
+The stars of the best 1080p Ultra 60FPS gaming PC build for February 2019 is the excellent value for money pairing of an AMD RX 580 8GB video card and AMD Ryzen 5 2600 processor, which really isn't a setup you'd see in a pre-built gaming desktop around this price; when you choose your own parts and build your own custom computer, you can really stretch gaming (and non-gaming) performance much further than typically-overpriced off-the-shelf prebuilt systems.

 Pre-built systems usually also have lower-quality supporting components, whereas when taking the superior DIY path you can pick a top-notch high-quality parts-list across the board, including a solid reliable motherboard, a decent-quality brand-name power supply to not let your system down, and an excellent case with effective cooling and impressive looks.